 CULTURAL RESOURCES: The latest published version of the Alaska Heritage Resources Survey (AHRS) has been consulted for the presence or absence of historic properties, including those listed in or eligible for inclusion in the National Register of Historic Places.
-There are no listed or eligible properties in the vicinity of the worksite.
-Consultation of the AHRS constitutes the extent of cultural resource investigations by the District Commander at this time, and he is otherwise unaware of the presence of such resources.
-This application is being coordinated with the State Historic Preservation Office (SHPO).
+There are cultural resources in the permit area and/or within the vicinity of the permit area.
+Consultation of the AHRS constitutes the extent of cultural resource investigations by the Corps at this time.
+The Corps of Engineers (Corps) has made No Adverse Effect determination for the proposed project.
+This application is being coordinated with SHPO and the ACHP.
 Any comments SHPO may have concerning presently unknown archeological or historic data that may be lost or destroyed by work under the requested permit will be considered in our final assessment of the described work.